microsoft/rag-experiment-accelerator/promptflow/rag-experiment-accelerator/README.md

     "embedding_model_name": "embedding model name",
     "temperature": "determines the OpenAI temperature.
 Valid value ranges from 0 to 1.", "search_relevancy_threshold": "the similarity threshold to determine if a doc is relevant.
-Valid ranges are from 0.0 to 1.0", "eval_data_jsonl_file_path": "the file path of the ground truth questions and answers.
+Valid ranges are from 0.0 to 1.0", "eval_data_file": "the file path of the ground truth questions and answers.
 This must be a jsonl file and each line should contain the keys: user_prompt (question), output_prompt (answer), context (the document context that contains the answer)"
 }
 ```